-(client application), user A was able to successfully retrieve the file corresponding to "Isoproply Alcohol - Water" profile from the database of smell profiles.
+To execute LOAD_PROFILE, first a profile had to fetched from the smell profile database (repository layer), and then loaded into the Nose.
+Using the simple client GUI provided (client application), user A was able to successfully retrieve the file corresponding to "Isopropyl Alcohol - Water" profile from the database of smell profiles.
 Fig. 9 shows the sequence of associated message exchanges that leads to fetching the smell profile.
-As a second step, user A could successfully load the smell profile into the Nose by executing the LOAD\PROFILE command.
-User A then tried to execute START\IDENTIFICATION command, but received an "Access Denied" error message due to lack of permissions.
-Fig. 10 shows the sequence of message exchanges that lead to successful execution of LOAD\PROFILE, and an unsuccessful attempt in executing START\IDENTIFICATION.
+As a second step, user A could successfully load the smell profile into the Nose by executing the LOAD_PROFILE command.
+User A then tried to execute START_IDENTIFICATION command, but received an "Access Denied" error message due to lack of permissions.
+Fig. 10 shows the sequence of message exchanges that lead to successful execution of LOAD_PROFILE, and an unsuccessful attempt in executing START_IDENTIFICATION.